Low Income Car Insurance Programs

 One way to lower your premium is to maintain a safe driving record and avoid accidents and tickets.
 You can be banned from these programs for getting a DUI or being found at fault for a reckless accident that resulted in a death or serious injury.
 Also, if your income exceeds the annual threshold, you must inform the CLCA program.

-Also, eliminate wasteful and overlapping coverage and get all the discounts you can.
-Enter your zip code now and find better coverage at lower rates.
+Enter your zip code now and find better coverage and lower rates in your area.